meytar14/Ex1-oop/README.md

 12. getMC()-return the number of operations that we did on the graph.

 ### WGraph_Algo-
+This class implements the "weighted_graph_algorithms" Interface. functions that the class is implements:
 1. init(weighted_graph g)- put g in this.g.
 2. getGraph()- return this g.
 3. copy()- return a copy of this g.